agd1021/transect-generator/README.md

 Iterates "Random Transects" in a while-loop with user-defined end-point to maximize the number of random transects placed in the polygon.
 ### PrincetonFarm.shp
 Shapefile of a single polygon in which to place transects.
 University of Kentucky Princeton Research farm.
+### RandomTransectsAlgorithm.jpg
+Step-by-step illustration of how the MaxRandomTransects.py algorithm works.
+### RandomTransectsExample-Princeton20.jpg
+Map of random transects generated with this toolbox in PrincetonFarm.shp polygon.